lichess-org/chessground/README.md

   },
   events: {
     change: function() {},   // called after the situation changes on the board
-                             // called when a piece has been captured
+    move: function() {}, // called after a piece has been moved
-    capture: function(key, piece) {},
+    capture: function(key, piece) {}, // called when a piece has been captured
     select: function(key) {} // called when a square is selected }
 }